willaug/node-testing/README.md

 Testing in NodeJS using TDD and BDD concepts and some frameworks.

 ## About
-A system of cars management, where can find some cars, categories of cars and prices.
+A system of renting cars, where can find some cars, categories of cars and prices.
 This is a learning project and is based in Erick Wendel's course **JavaScript Expert**.

 <!-- ## About BDD and TDD -->